Lane Level Localization on a 3D Map

 Each participant is expected to submit:

-- A single .zip file that contains the original source code and all dependencies.
-Please include a readme.txt file for any special instructions on how to compile the submitted code.
-Submission of the source code is mandatory to ensure originality of the submitted work.
+- A single .zip file that contains a single executable file or script (main function) and all dependencies/compiled files (i.e. .pyc file if you do not want to distribute your scripts).
+Please include a readme.txt file for any special instructions on how to compile the submitted code if you submit your source code/scripts.
+Submission is mandatory to ensure originality of the submitted work.

-- A single executable file or script named: “runme.*”, suffix depends on your language (e.g. runme.exe or runme.py).
+- The single executable file or script should be named as “runme.*”, suffix depends on your language (e.g. runme.exe or runme.py).
 Programming in Python or MATLAB is highly recommended. “runme.*” accepts six command line parameters.
 The usage is as follows:

 runme.* <3d map dir> <imagery dir> <camera.config file> <GPS.csv file> <ImageryTimestamp.csv file> < output.csv file>